LARK-NLP-Lab/Reinforcement_Learning_Seminar/README.md

 This biweekly seminar, each lasting 75 minutes, will cover key topics in reinforcement learning (RL), following a structured reading of selected chapters from a foundational RL textbook.
 We will explore both theoretical foundations and practical applications, with discussions on how RL intersects with **NLP and healthcare AI**.

+If you are interested, please sign up and join our mailing list: [Google form](https://forms.gle/m3k5it3nXaecAwXB8)

 ## **Schedule and Readings** (Tentative)
 The seminar will run **biweekly on Tuesday**, starting **March 18, 2025**.
 We will **skip the week of April 29** and conclude on **May 27, 2025**.